Thaarik/DSA-Python/README.md

 # DSA-Python
-Problems and solutions of python for practice and reference.
+Problems and solutions of Leetcode problems.

-Problems from Leetcode, Codewars etc.
+Solved using python for practice and reference.

 Leetcode Number | Leetcode Problem Title | Difficulty | Data Structure | Algorithm
 ---|-------------------|-----------------|-----------------|--------------